-In our first installment of our guide to building a budget hi-fi for vinyl we covered turntables but they’re just the first piece in a chain of equipment that ends with music coming out of your speakers.
+In our first installment of V3llum’s Guide to Home Stereo we covered turntables, but they’re just the first link in a chain of equipment that ends with music coming out of your speakers.
 This article will focus on amplifiers which take the minute signal produced by your record needle and, well, amplify it.
 There was a time when every amp would come with an input for your turntable but those days are long gone, though that isn’t to say that you can’t buy a new amp with a phono input today, you just have to do a little digging.
 Vintage amps are another great option but they come with their own challenges.
 We’ll dig into both.

 New equipment has the advantage of being new.
 Now, that’s an obvious statement to make but having all new components means you don’t have to worry about things failing or catching on fire, etc. It should just work right out of the box.
 Buying new is often a cheaper route too because even very nice vintage equipment will likely need work to sound its best.
 We did a bunch of research and picked two excellent new amplifiers that will set you back less than $500 and should perform flawlessly for years whether you want to drive speakers or headphones.